trtl-services/ts-api-js/README.md

-# TRTL Service API Interface
+# TRTL Service JS API Interface

 This wrapper allows you to easily interact with the [TRTL Services](https://trtl.services) API to quickly develop applications within the [TurtleCoin](https://turtlecoin.lol) Project.
 This entire project uses [Javascript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) to make things fast, easy, and safe.